-When the Mate 30 series was launched last year, it came at a very difficult time for Huawei, as it had the bad luck of being the first flagship phone series of the popular brand to be released without the support of Google apps.
-This caused tension for those thinking of buying these phones, and thus a confidence shock in all of the following Huawei phones.
+When the Mate 30 series was launched last year, it came at a very difficult time for Huawei, as it had the misfortune of being the first flagship phone series from the popular brand to be released without Google Apps support.
+This caused tension for those thinking of buying these phones, and thus a shake of confidence in all the following Huawei phones.

-Now the new flagship family is officially launched, the Mate 40 series is the first Mate series phones to launch with Huawei Mobile Services and the App Gallery.
-Will this help change people's perception of those phones and bring them back to the right path and treat them as flagship phones, unlike the Mate 30 series, which was best described as only good phones and nothing more.
+Now the Mate 40 series is officially launched, the first Mate series phones to be launched with Huawei Mobile Services and App Gallery.
+Will this help change people's perception of these phones and bring them back on the right path and treat them as flagship phones unlike the Mate 30 series which was best described as just good phones and nothing more.
 Let's find out.

-Huawei Mate 40 is possible that and its brothers the Huawei Mate 40 Pro and Huawei Mate 40 Pro Plus along with the Porsche Design Edition are the last flagship phones we will see this year.
+Huawei Mate 40 He and his siblings Huawei Mate 40 Pro and Huawei Mate 40 Pro Plus along with the Porsche Design Edition are likely to be the last flagship phones we'll see this year.

-But there is a question for discussion, how important these phones really are if you are going to have difficulty buying them due to their unavailability in global markets in addition to the complex problem of Google services, but in the end they are pioneering phones, so if you can overcome these problems, you should know more about those great phones.
+But there is a question for discussion, how important are these phones really if you are going to have a hard time buying them due to their unavailability in global markets as well as the complex problem of Google services, but in the end they are flagship phones, so if you can get past these issues, you should learn more about Those great phones.

 Below you will find details of everything you need to know about the Huawei Mate 40 series, including specifications, features, price information and release date.

-All Huawei Mate 40 series phones have the Kirin 9000 processor, which Huawei has praised greatly.
-It is worth noting that this chipset comes with a manufacturing accuracy of 5 nm, like the A14 Bionic processor in the series of iPhone 12.
+All Huawei Mate 40 series phones have the Kirin 9000 processor which has been highly praised by Huawei.
+It is worth noting that this chipset comes with a 5nm manufacturing accuracy, like the A14 Bionic processor in the series iPhone 12.

-The company says its CPU is 10% faster than the Snapdragon 865 Plus, which is the best processor in the Android world currently, and it also reports that the GPU is 52% faster.
-The new Kirin processor is also supposed to be more energy efficient than the Snapdragon 865 Plus.
+The company says that its CPU is 10% faster than that of the Snapdragon 865 Plus which is currently the best processor in the Android world, and it also reports that the GPU is 52% faster.
+The new Kirin processor is also supposed to be more power efficient than the Snapdragon 865 Plus.

-All phones also support 5G networks and run Android 10 with Huawei's EMUI 11 user interface, but as with all modern Huawei phones, there is no Google Play or Google apps.
+All phones also support 5G and run Android 10 with Huawei's own EMUI 11 user interface but as with all recent Huawei phones, there are no Google Play or Google apps.

-The phones also support Huawei's new M-Pen 2 stylus, making it an alternative to Samsung Galaxy Note 20.
+The phones also support Huawei's new M-Pen 2 stylus, making it an alternative to the Series Samsung Galaxy Note 20.

 Release date and price

-The Huawei Mate 40 series was announced on October 22, but this is not the time when you will be able to purchase the phones.
-In fact, if you are in the Middle East, Egypt or the United States, you probably won't be able to purchase it at all like all the leading Huawei phones that were launched recently.
+The Huawei Mate 40 series was announced on October 22, but this is not the time when you will be able to buy the phones.
+In fact, if you are in the Middle East, Egypt or the United States, you probably won't be able to buy it at all like all the recently launched Huawei flagship phones.

-At the time of this writing, we do not know a specific date on which any of the series devices will be launched although we expect the Huawei Mate 40 Pro to arrive at at least some markets at some point.
+At the time of this writing, we don't know an exact date when any of the series phones will be launched although we expect the Huawei Mate 40 Pro to reach at least some markets at some point.

-The three main Huawei Mate 40 models look the same, with a curved display, a large cutout in the upper-left corner in order to house the front camera, and a large circular camera module on the back.
+The three flagship Huawei Mate 40 models look the same, with a curved screen, a large notch in the top left corner to house the front camera, and a large circular camera module on the back.

-This camera design is called the Space Ring and it is definitely an eye-catcher, as the lenses are housed in a center circle.
+This camera design is called the Space Ring and is definitely eye-catching, as the lenses are housed in a central circle-shaped ring.

-Water resistance also varies.
-The Pro and Pro Plus come with an IP68 rating, which is the best protection standard for flagship phones, while the Huawei Mate 40 has only an IP53 rating, so be careful and don't try to get it wet.
+Water resistance is also different, with the Pro and Pro Plus coming with an IP68 rating which is the best protection standard for flagship phones, while the Huawei Mate 40 has only an IP53 rating so be careful and don't try to get it wet.

-Other design details include the two volume controls, the power button, and dual stereo speakers, designed to deliver a powerful audio experience.
+Other design details include the volume rocker, power button and dual stereo speakers, designed to deliver a powerful audio experience.

 Camera and battery

-All Huawei Mate 40 series phones have a 50MP main camera, but other lenses vary by device.
-On the standard Mate 40, you get a 16MP ultra-wide lens and a third and final 8MP telephoto sensor that offers 3x optical zoom and OIS optical image stabilization.
+All Huawei Mate 40 series phones have a 50MP main camera, but other lenses vary according to each device.
+In the standard Mate 40, you get a 16MP ultra-wide-angle lens and a third and final camera which is an 8MP telephoto sensor that offers up to 3x optical zoom and OIS.

-The Huawei Mate 40 Pro takes photography to the next level with a 20MP ultra-wide lens with a 12MP telephoto periscope camera, with OIS, 5x optical zoom and a depth sensor.
-There is also a dual front camera, consisting of a 13 MP primary camera and a 3D depth sensor.
+The Huawei Mate 40 Pro takes photography to the next level with a 20MP wide-angle lens with a 12MP periscope telephoto camera, with OIS, 5x optical zoom, and a depth sensor.
+There is also a dual front camera, consisting of a 13-megapixel primary camera and a 3D depth sensor.

-Huawei Mate 40 Pro Plus comes with a 50 MP main camera, then it has a 20 MP ultra-wide camera, an 8 MP periscope sensor with 10x optical zoom and OIS, and there is a 12 MP telephoto lens with 3x optical zoom and OIS, and finally a depth sensor.
+Huawei Mate 40 Pro Plus It comes with a 50-megapixel main camera, then it has a 20-megapixel ultra-wide camera, an 8-megapixel telephoto periscope sensor with 10x optical zoom and OIS, and there is a 12-megapixel telephoto lens with 3x optical zoom and OIS, and finally a depth sensor.

-As for battery life, the Huawei Mate 40 has a 4,200 mAh battery with 40W fast charging capacity, while the Huawei Mate 40 Pro and Pro Plus have a 4400 mAh battery with 66W fast charging and 50W wireless charging.
+As for battery life, the Huawei Mate 40 has a 4,200mAh battery with 40W fast charging, while the Huawei Mate 40 Pro and Pro Plus packs a 4,400mAh battery with 66W fast charging and 50W wireless charging.

-- The date of their release on the global market is not known at the moment
+- The release date for the global market is unknown at the moment